bibleexchange/romans__textbook/textbook/en/romans-en.md

 There is a difference between imputed righteousness and imparted righteousness.
 To impart means to put into.
 God places His righteousness in man at Salvation.
 There is a change of nature that accompanies the new birth.

-> Philippians 3:9&mdash;And be found in him, not having mine own righteousness, which is of the law, but that which is through the faith of Christ, the righteousness which is of God by faith:
+> Philippians 3:9—And be found in him, not having mine own righteousness, which is of the law, but that which is through the faith of Christ, the righteousness which is of God by faith:

 #### From faith to faith indicates a progression of faith to receive more revelation of the righteousness of God.

 The expression from faith to faith is referring to an increase of faith; showing growth from the initial faith of salvation to a greater faith in God that comes with Christian growth.
-The Scripture tells us that every man is given the measure of faith. &mdash; Rom.
+The Scripture tells us that every man is given the measure of faith. — Rom.
 12:3.
 All men have the ability to believe, yet all do not exercise their faith to believe in Jesus Christ.
 The apostles asked the Lord to increase their faith. - Lk.
 17:5.
 Faith is increased as it is put into practice.
 With Christian maturity comes an increase in faith.
 The righteousness of God is revealed from faith to faith through the Gospel.

 #### The Righteousness of God is progressive in the life of Christians.

 The revelation of God&apos;s character and nature is not something apart and separate from the Gospel, but is bound up in the Gospel that we as hearers may LIVE.
 This life and righteousness is not received all at once, but is revealed to us from faith to faith.
 As we obey and do as we have received, God gives us more and this continual progression in righteousness is the path of life of the JUST.
 The key to maintaining our experience with God is progression.
 Paul declares in Hebrews 6:1, &quot;Let us go on.&quot;

-> II Corinthians 5:21&mdash;For he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him.
+> II Corinthians 5:21—For he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him.

 ### The just shall live by faith.